maharshi95/Pose2vec/README.md

   - Utilities for various human skeleton preprocessing steps in numpy and tensorflow.
   - Tensorflow model to learn a continuous pose embedding space.

-This code has been used to train the Pose _EnGAN_ Model in the paper: <br>
+This code has been used to train the PoseGAN (or _EnGAN_) Model in the paper: <br>
 **Maharshi Gor***, Jogendra Nath Kundu*, R Venkatesh Babu, ["Unsupervised Feature Learning of Human Actions as Trajectories in Pose Embedding Manifold"](https://arxiv.org/abs/1812.02592), _IEEE Winter Conference on Applications of Computer Vision (WACV), 2019_.

+It is also used for training pose representations in the paper: <br>
+**Maharshi Gor***, Jogendra Nath Kundu*, R Venkatesh Babu, ["BiHMP-GAN: Bidirectional 3D Human Motion Prediction GAN"](https://arxiv.org/abs/1812.02591), _Thirty Third AAAI Conference on Artificial Intelligence, 2019_.

 ### Citing this work
 If you find this work useful in your research, please consider citing: